amrvac/amrvac/doc/features.md

 ssprk54 | 4th order, strong stability preserving five step Runge-Kutta

 The time step can be adjusted dynamically to satisfy the stability criteria.

-## Plans for Future Versions

-There are several planned extensions.
-Some of the more important and clearly defined directions are listed below.

-**Adaptive Mesh and Algorithm Refinement (AMAR)**      MPI-AMAR-VAC will combine the flexibility of MPI-AMRVAC with the possibility to couple different physics levels across the grid hierarchy.